Canada: When Interest Meets Reliable Revenue

 Canada is not a failing state.
 But it is now a structurally constrained economy: fixed costs rising, value capture incomplete, and policy flexibility already narrowed.

-The question is whether it can remain stable now that the supporting dynamics have reversed.
+The question is whether stability can be maintained now that expansion is no longer doing the work.

 Where to Go from Here